Nandj/ospatrol-docs/docs/programs/ospatrol-makelists.rst

-.. _ossec-makelists:
+.. _ospatrol-makelists:

-ossec-makelists
+ospatrol-makelists
 =============

-The ``ossec-makelists`` utility to compile cdb databases.
+The ``ospatrol-makelists`` utility to compile cdb databases.
-``ossec-makelists`` will scan ossec.conf for database files, check the mtime, and recompile all out of date databases.
+``ospatrol-makelists`` will scan ospatrol.conf for database files, check the mtime, and recompile all out of date databases.

 See :ref:`manual-rule-lists` for more information.

-ossec-makelists argument options
+ospatrol-makelists argument options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. program:: ossec-makelists
+.. program:: ospatrol-makelists

 .. option:: -h